Kia Rio review - Interior, design and technology

 While it's well built, the Rio's plain looks and a dark interior hurt the car's appeal

 Climb aboard and it’s clear the brand’s designers have tried to give the cabin a mature look like the exterior.
+The updates in 2020 brought a few minor trim and material changes but nothing significant.
 The dashboard features a heavily sculpted design that flows into the doors, while the silver-trimmed climate controls look like they are heavily influenced by those used in Audi’s smaller models.
-Unfortunately looks are deceptive, and closer inspection of the plastics reveals a hard and brittle finish that’s a long way behind the Polo.
+Unfortunately looks are deceptive, and closer inspection of the plastics reveals a hard and brittle finish that’s a long way behind the class best.

 Still, there’s lots of kit on the Rio 3, with sat-nav, a heated steering wheel and seats, climate control and a reversing camera.
 Also included is faux leather trim, but it looks and feels rather low rent.

 Entry-level Rio 1 models get a standard radio unit with Bluetooth and USB connectivity.
 As of October 2020, 2 trim and above come with an eight-inch touchscreen display featuring Apple CarPlay and Android Auto compatibility.
 Top-spec GT-Line S and 3 trims improve the infotainment system further by adding built-in satellite navigation.
 Aside from on entry-level 1 spec, all models come with an additional USB charging port in the back – useful for keeping passengers happy.

 - 1Kia Rio reviewThe Kia Rio offers good value and practicality - a safe pair of hands in a talented supermini class

 - 2Engines, performance and driveTurbo petrol engine is punchy and refined, but disappointing ride and refinement and average handling disappoint